akkaouim/ECD_coaching_bot_comparison/README.md

 # Version Comparison Dashboard

-A web-based dashboard for comparing different versions of coaching bots in the OpenChatStudio (OCS) system.
+A web-based dashboard for comparing different bot categories in the OpenChatStudio (OCS) system, including Control bot and Coaching bot versions.

 ## Features